CenterAdvancedAnalytics/centeradvancedanalytics.github.io/_posts/2024-11-25-q-learning.md

 ![(s,S) Example Graph](https://raw.githubusercontent.com/CenterAdvancedAnalytics/centeradvancedanalytics.github.io/refs/heads/main/_posts/images/2024-11-25-q-learning/s_S_example.png "(s,S) Example Graph")

-The system triggers replenishment when inventory dips below the threshold s, restoring it to S at the start of the next period of time.
+The system triggers replenishment when inventory dips below the threshold $s$, restoring it to $S$ at the start of the next period of time.
 This structured approach minimizes costs associated with stockouts and overstocking but may struggle to adjust dynamically to unforeseen demand patterns.

 ### 4. Q-Learning for Inventory Management
 Q-Learning, a reinforcement learning algorithm, dynamically learns the optimal actions for restocking.
 By evaluating restocking costs, stockout penalties, and future demand, it adapts to minimize overall costs while handling fluctuations in demand.
 This algorithm represents a leap toward intelligent inventory systems, capable of adapting to ever-changing demand patterns.
 By learning from experience, it builds dynamic policies that go beyond static thresholds.